Modernist Mies van der Rohe

 The Bauhaus School was an art and design school which morphed into a movement.
 Young painters, graphic artists, and architects, including Mies, were set on starting fresh and breaking with conventions of the past, an understandable reaction to the Germany of 1919 still in ruins and struggling after a bitter defeat in WWI.

 In 1938 Mies left Germany to begin his lifelong relationship with the Illinois Institute of Technology.
 Mies arrived in Chicago to become the Director of Architecture, but soon was awarded the commission to redesign the campus and its buildings.
 Among many of his campus buildings, the S. R. Crown Hall, home of the College of Architecture is his most renowned.
-You can view a video about it below left.
+You can view a video about it below.

-His Farnsworth House (2nd photo at left, 1951) — two parallel planes suspended between only eight steel columns — appears simple, but Mies is said to have worked through 167 drawings to come to his final, bold design.
+His Farnsworth House — two parallel planes suspended between only eight steel columns — appears simple, but Mies is said to have worked through 167 drawings to come to his final, bold design.
 Attention to detail brought elegance, which was combined with his intention to design a house which was interactive with nature, and had minimal boundaries between humans and the natural world.
 Within 2400 square feet and with a budget of $40,000 he created three separate, but unified spaces: a transparent house, a covered terrace, and an open deck.

-After retiring from IIT, Mies focused on his commissions, such as his 39-story, 516-foot tall Seagram Building (3rd photo left) of offices in New York City.
+After retiring from IIT, Mies focused on his commissions, such as his 39-story, 516-foot tall Seagram Building for offices in New York City.
 It followed what was called International Style: with rectilinear forms and light, taut plane surfaces devoid of ornamentation and decoration.
 Glass, steel, and reinforced concrete were used with open interior spaces.
-In addition to work in Berlin and Toronto, his many other US projects include the Chicago Federal Complex, the Museum of Fine Arts, Houston, 860–880 Lake Shore, Chicago; Dr. Martin Luther King Jr. Memorial Library, Washington DC; and Lafayette Park, Detroit.